-Despite the size of Guadalajara the central area is very easy to around in by walking, so for the most part we would recommend getting around the city on your own two feet.
+Despite the size of Guadalajara the central area is very easy to around in by walking.
+So for the most part we would recommend getting around the city on your own two feet.

 Where To Stay in Guadalajara

-In our opinion the best areas to stay in when you visit Guadalajara are Centro Historico or Chapultepec.
+In our opinion the best areas to stay in when you visit Guadalajara are around Centro Historico or Chapultepec.
 The architecture in Centro Historico is stunning and you’ll be surrounded by many Guadalajara attractions.

 Best Guadalajara Restaurants

-Tortas Ahogadas Cesar
+Tortas Ahogadas El Guerito

-This bar is the must visit in Guadalajara and as the staff’s t-shirts say, ‘always copied, never bettered’.
-It’s a chain but we haven’t seen it in anywhere other than Guadalajara.
+This bar is one of the must places to visit in Guadalajara.
+As the staff’s t-shirts say, ‘always copied, never bettered’.
+It’s a chain but we haven’t seen it in anywhere else in Mexico other than Guadalajara.

 El Puestro Ambulante

 The master brewer Abraham will run you through his delicious crafts and you can try a taster menu for $100MXN (£4.00GBP/$5.30USD).

 Lacer Laboratoria Cervecero

 Much like a permanent craft beer festival, this indoor beer market has numerous bars serving different beers from different breweries.

 Birrieria las Nueve Esquinas

-We nearly cried when we visited this restaurant because we had been told by so many people that it had the best ‘birria’ in town but they had ran out!
+We nearly cried when we visited this restaurant.
+We had been told by so many people that it had the best ‘birria’ in town and they had ran out!